 Here are the GreenGeeks name servers:

-Option 2: Add _acme-challenge Name Server Records to Your DNS
+Option 2: Add A Records to Your DNS

-If you cannot change your name servers to point to GreenGeeks as recommended in option 1, this is the next best way to allow Let’s Encrypt to verify your domain.
-It involves delegating the _acme-challenge subdomain to our nameservers.
+If you cannot change your name servers to point to GreenGeeks as recommended as suggested in Option 1, using A records are the second-best option.

 If none of the above methods work for you, there are traditional certificate alternatives to Let’s Encrypt.
-They aren’t free, but they have certain advantages over a Let’s Encrypt certificate.
+They aren’t free and still require verification, but they have certain advantages over a Let’s Encrypt certificate.